soos-io/kb-docs/DAST/GitHubActions.md

 ## Prerequisites
 - You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have a GitHub repository.
 - The action must run the task on a Linux build agent.

 ## Steps